Mawdryn Undead: In print

 A novelisation of this serial, written by Peter Grimwade, was published by Target Books in August 1983.

 Home media

 Mawdryn Undead was released on VHS in November 1992.
 It was released on DVD as part of the Black Guardian Trilogy on 10 August 2009 (Region 2), with a commentary by Peter Davison, Mark Strickson, Nicholas Courtney and Eric Saward and an option to view the story with new CGI effects.
 The serial was also released in issue 50 of the Doctor Who DVD Files, published 1 December 2010.
+In September 2023, the story was released again in an upgraded format for Blu-ray, being included with the other stories from Season 20 in the Doctor Who - The Collection Box Set.